Install On-Prem Platform

 If you need help, please [reach out to us](https://www.steadybit.com/contact).

-Step 0 - Check Prerequisites
+## Step 0 - Check Prerequisites

 Before continuing, make sure that access to the following URLs via HTTPS (443) is possible from your location of installation:

-• https://docker.steadybit.io and https://index.docker.io (Docker Image)
+* <https://docker.steadybit.io> and <https://index.docker.io> (Docker Image)

-• https://artifacts.steadybit.io (Agent Linux Installation)
+* <https://packages.steadybit.com> (Agent Linux Installation)

-• https://get.steadybit.com (Setup Scripts)
+* <https://get.steadybit.com> (Setup Scripts)

-• https://steadybit.github.io/helm-charts (when using Kubernetes and helm)
+* <https://steadybit.github.io/helm-charts> (when using Kubernetes and helm)

 The platform itself exposes the following ports:

-• Port 8080: Application port for UI/API
+* Port `8080`: Application port for UI/API/agents

-• Port 7878: Acceptor port for agents
+* Port `7878`: Websocket port for agents

-Step 1 - Get your keys
+## Step 1 - Get your keys

-The agent key is needed to install the platform and connect the Steadybit agents against it.
-Get in touch with us and we will provide you an on-prem license and an agent key.
+Get in touch with us, and we will provide you an on-prem license key and an agent key.

-Step 2 - Deploy Platform using Kubernetes Helm Charts
+## Step 2 - Deploy Platform

 It is our goal to make the installation as easy as possible for you, that's why we recommend you to use our Helm chart that takes a lot of the work out of it and only requires a few parameters from you.
 If you are not familiar with Helm and would like to learn more about it, check out [helm's QuickStart](https://helm.sh/docs/intro/quickstart/)

 In case you can't use Helm or Kubernetes at all, get in touch with us and we'll find the best solution.
-The platform kan be deployed without Helm and also on plain Docker hosts.
+The platform can be deployed without Helm and also on plain Docker hosts.

 helm repo add steadybit https://steadybit.github.io/helm-charts